 23.1.
-The Charter can only be modified at a GM, by a three-quarters majority of votes present.
+The Charter can only be modified at a GM, by a three-quarters majority of the Yes/No votes present (Abstention does not count as a vote).
 Proposed modifications to the Charter must be submitted to the EC at least 8 weeks before the meeting, otherwise the EC is not obliged to include them in the final agenda.